 According to who you talk to, you'll hear of amazing claims of the usefulness of Grandma's old fashioned lye soap.

 poison ivy treatment (it is a drying soap)

 prevention of bug bites

 Of course, you could try to make your own lye soap.
-But if that isn't something you really want to do, Click here to visit Soaps Gone Buy, an online resource that sells soaps and cleaning supplies just like Grandma used to use!
+But if that isn't something you really want to do, you can find online or perhaps even local sources for good old fashioned lye soap.

 Listen to Grandma's Lye Soap